 Offshore Gambling Sites

-Offshore casinos are real-money gambling websites that are based outside of the Lone Star State (and outside the U.S. as a whole).
+Offshore casinos are real-money gambling websites based outside of Texas — and usually outside the United States altogether.

 Social Casinos & Sweepstakes Casinos

 Here’s how they work.
-Instead of betting cash, you play with two kinds of virtual currency:
+Instead of wagering cash directly, players use two types of virtual currency:

-- Gold Coins, which are just for fun and have no real value, and…
+- Gold Coins, which are for entertainment play only and don’t carry real-world value, and

-- Sweeps Coins, which act as free sweepstakes entries that you can later redeem for cash prizes at a 1 SC = $1 rate.
+- Sweeps Coins, which function as sweepstakes entries that can sometimes be redeemed for cash prizes, typically at a rate of 1 SC = $1 after meeting platform requirements.

 |---|---|---|---|---|